Top of page

 Advisor: Bruce Levin

 Research Interests: Brandon's research focuses on understanding the population and evolutionary dynamics of bacteriophage and their bacterial hosts.
-His dissertation will focus on the joint action of bacteriophage, antibiotics, and the innate immune system
+His dissertation will focus on the joint action of bacteriophage, antibiotics, and the innate immune system.

 Hymavathy Balasubramanian